ndstephens/linux-and-the-cli/23_cron/README.md

 - Linux has a feature called `cron` that will run tasks on a schedule.
 - There are two ways to accomplish this, an easy way to remember and a slightly less easy way.

-## cron folders
+## cron folders - (easier but less options)

-Any script you put in any of the following will be run on a schedule:
+Any script you put in any of the following will be run on that schedule:

 - `/etc/cron.daily`
 - `/etc/cron.hourly`